YufanWu147/Shiny-App-Survival-Analysis/README.md

 cumulative hazard using either the **Kaplan-Meier** or **Fleming-Harrington** methods.
 Check the box
-`Show Confidence Interval?` to obtain two-sided 95% confidence intervals (types: linear, log, log-log).
+`Show Confidence Interval?` to obtain two-sided 95% confidence intervals (CI types: linear, log, log-log).

 ##### 1.2 Plot

-Drawing survival and cumulative hazard curves for the data.
-Customize your plots by adding a risk table or a number of censored subjects barplot.
+Drawing **survival** and **cumulative hazard curves** for the data.
+Customize your plots by adding risk tables or number of censored subjects barplot.
 You can draw stratified curves by selecting either a discrete variable or a continuous variable with specified cutpoints.

 ##### 1.3 Test

-Providing results of a collection of weighted logrank tests for comparing survival distributions for two or more independent groups.
+Providing results of a collection of **weighted logrank tests** for comparing survival distributions for two or more independent groups.
 For more information, see [`survMisc::comp`](https://www.rdocumentation.org/packages/survMisc/versions/0.5.5/topics/comp).